For those who are having trouble with slow display speeds in DataTables

 The display processing speed will be faster if you output only the table on the view side, convert the data to JSON format, and pass it directly to DataTables for drawing, rather than outputting all the data in table, tr, and td on the view side and then using DataTables for drawing

-Now let's take a look at the actual code.
+Now, let's take a look at the code.

-This time we're using FuelPHP, but the same method can be used with other frameworks.
+We're using FuelPHP in this example, but the same approach can be used with other frameworks.

 Before change